MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_se_exports.md

 ### -field SeAppSiloVolumeRootMinimalCapabilitySid

-SID that represents the minimal capabilitues for accessing the profiles root within an app silo.
+SID that represents the minimal capabilities for accessing the profiles root within an app silo.

 ### -field SeAppSiloProfilesRootMinimalCapabilitySid